mafleming/RayTracerChallenge/README.md

 definition of a point light source so that it can have a radius from which rays are emitted.
 Rays are emitted in a normal (Gaussian) scatter about the light center point.

+16-May-2019.
+Added parallel rendering using isolates.
+Result is roughly a 2.5 times speedup on a 4 CPU machine.
+See new rendering command llrender.
+Be sure to "")copy isolate" before running.